mbkunal/KBoard/README.md

 # KBoard
 Project aims to Secure transactions by using keystroke dynamics as additional factor for transactions.
 Every person, just like his/her face, has a unique keystroke pattern.
-Therefore, it can be used to secure the transaction by applying it as an additional security layer. project is divided in many tasks:
+Therefore, it can be used to secure the transaction by applying it as an additional security layer. project is divided in many tasks.
+At present, 1st task is done, 8 more to go.
   1) GEt dwell time.
   2) get seek time.
   3) get flight time between all 26 chars in combination of 2.